International Women’s Initiative News Writer

 In Jordan, a renewed interest in empowering marginalised individuals by leveraging non-traditional outlets is reshaping the discourse around rural education.
 Some young women residing in unprivileged areas of Jerash, Zarqa and Karak have recently witnessed quite a transformative change.
 This was made possible thanks to some non-formal education programs implemented to create safe spaces and diverse educational path opportunities by addressing women’s academic underachievement – the failure to reach their fullest potential.
 These young women mostly suffer from socioeconomic disadvantage and systemic biases, have low literacy rate and even lower academic support.
 At times, they are forced to leave school and get engaged at early age so that they won’t be a financial burden for their families.
 But providing them with powerful models to look up to proves beneficial in terms of pushing them to consider new life prospects, change mentality and replace submissive attitudes with driven ambition.

-Another successful story stems from a project recently run in Jordan's rural centers that was specifically designed to help housewives generate sustainable income.
+Another successful story stems from a project recently run in Jordan’s rural centers that was specifically designed to help housewives generate sustainable income.
 With the aim of getting them involved in economic processes inside their nuclear family, some unemployed and undereducated women were provided a platform where to develop context-specific marketable skills and team up with other vulnerable women.
-They were taught how to master digital tools, capitalise on their cultural assets to tap into their hidden business potential and use social media to promote their capabilities and products.
+They were taught how to master digital tools, capitalize on their cultural assets to tap into their hidden business potential, and use social media to promote their capabilities and products.
 Today, this group of motivated women is economically emancipated, having started off an online shop of homemade bracelets and contributing significantly to job growth in the area.
 “The sense of creation and ownership paves the way to individuals that are strong and resilient.
-Once you feel you can create things relying on yourself only, then there's nothing that will stop you,” says Saddam Sayyaleh, passionate director of these initiatives held under the name of ILearn in some of the most left-behind zones across the Kingdom.
+Once you feel you can create things relying on yourself only, then there’s nothing that will stop you,” says Saddam Sayyaleh, passionate director of these initiatives held under the name of ILearn in some of the most left-behind zones across the Kingdom.

-In light of these decisive facts, non-formal education can be openly regarded as an undeniable supplement to formal education, an essential part of the entire educational process that deserves to be recognised as such.
+In light of these decisive facts, non-formal education can be openly regarded as an undeniable supplement to formal education, an essential part of the entire educational process that deserves to be recognized as such.
 Even more so if one considers the enormous impact it has on educational outcomes; in numerous cases, non-formal education has prompted women to defy traditional gender role constraints and pursue diverse higher education tracks, by looking for instance into tuition support or the allocation of scholarships required for their intellectual and professional advancement.

 Last but not least, the role of non-formal education has also been also determinant in dismantling the culture of shame (thaqafat al ‘aib), or the social stigma that surrounds some professional choices, like vocational and technical jobs.